tttor/ctrl-foundation/method/README.md

 POMCP_2010,
 AEMS, ...
 * offline:
-SARSOP, ...
+SARSOP, PBVI_2003, Perseus_2005, HSVI, ...,
+most are point-based approaches that sample belief states by simulating some random interactions of the agent with the environment and then maintain at most one $\alpha$-vector per sampled belief state.

-### combining offline and online approaches,
+### combining offline and online planning approaches,
 By using policies computed offline
 * as macro actions to shorten the search horizon or
 * as default policies at the leaves of the search tree in online planning or